What Is Free in Paris? 25 Best Free Attractions and Things to Do (2026)

 People walking along the Seine River in Paris at golden hour

-One of the easiest free activities in Paris is walking along the Seine River.
-The riverbanks offer views of historic bridges, bookstalls, islands, monuments, and classic Paris architecture.
-A scenic route from Notre-Dame Cathedral toward the Louvre, the Tuileries, and the Eiffel Tower can fill several hours without costing anything.
+Walking beside the Seine is one of the best answers to the question, what is free in Paris.
+The riverbanks offer views of historic bridges, bouquinistes, grand monuments, and classic Parisian architecture.
+A route from Notre-Dame Cathedral past the Louvre and Tuileries Garden toward the Eiffel Tower can easily fill several enjoyable hours.

-In warmer months, locals often gather along the quays for picnics and evening walks.
-It is one of the simplest ways to enjoy Paris at your own pace while seeing some of the city’s most famous landmarks from the outside.
+During warmer months, locals gather along the quays for picnics and evening strolls, making this one of the city’s most authentic free experiences.

 Visit Paris Parks and Gardens for Free

-Paris has many public parks and gardens that are free to enter.
-These green spaces are ideal for a quiet break between museums, neighborhoods, and sightseeing walks.
+Paris has many beautiful public parks and gardens that are free to enter, making them ideal places to relax between sightseeing stops.

-• Jardin du Luxembourg: Known for fountains, sculptures, tree-lined paths, and classic Left Bank atmosphere.
+• Jardin du Luxembourg: Elegant fountains, sculptures, and tree-lined promenades.

-• Tuileries Garden: A central garden between the Louvre Museum and Place de la Concorde.
+• Tuileries Garden: A central green space between the Louvre and Place de la Concorde.

-• Parc des Buttes-Chaumont: A hilly park with dramatic views and a more local feel.
+• Parc des Buttes-Chaumont: Hills, viewpoints, and a more local atmosphere.

-• Champ de Mars: A popular spot for free Eiffel Tower views and casual picnics.
+• Champ de Mars: A classic picnic spot with excellent Eiffel Tower views.

 Enjoy Free Museums and Free Museum Days in Paris